 Are the Managing Director or Senior Executives on fixed term contracts?
 No, the Managing Director and Executives are on rolling contracts until notice is given by either Stockland or the Executive.
 What notice period is required under these contracts?
-Where the termination occur Notice period Six months Three months s, payment may be made in lieu of notice. s as a result of misconduct or serious or persistent breach cause), Stockland may terminate employment immediately in lieu of notice.
-In the event that Stockland initiates the termination does the Executive receive a termination payment?
-Where Stockland initiates the termination, including mutually agreed resignation, the Managing Director or Senior Executive would receive a termination of twelve months Fixed Pay (including applicable notice).
+Job Band Notice period Managing Director Six months Senior Executives Three months In appropriate circumstances, payment may be made in lieu of notice.
+Where the termination occurs as a result of misconduct or serious or persistent breach of contract (termination for cause), Stockland may terminate employment immediately without notice or payment in lieu of notice.
+In the event that Stockland initiates the termination does the Executive receive Where Stockland initiates the termination, including mutually agreed resignation, the Managing Director or Senior Executive would receive a termination of twelve months Fixed Pay (including applicable notice). a termination payment?
 Where termination is made for cause, the Executive is terminated with no payment in lieu of notice or any other termination payment.
-On termination (other than for cause or non- mutual resignation) is the Executive eligible for STI?
-STI is determined in line wi adjusted as follows: Job Band Managing Director Senior Executives th the annual assessment process with any STI awarded STI period Six months' STI equivalent to notice period STI pro-rated for period of financial year worked.
-On termination, how are unvested equity (LTI and Deferred STI) awards treated? ause or resignation, any unvested securities or rights lapse.
-Board has the discretion to adjust the vesting conditions. applied as outlined below.
-Full vesting of any unvested equity awards.
-For unvested Deferred STI, full vesting on 30 June in the financial year of termination.
+On termination (other than for cause or non-mutual resignation) is the STI is determined in line with t he annual assessment process with any STI awarded adjusted as follows: Executive eligible for STI?
+Job Band STI period Managing Director Six months' STI equivalent to notice period Senior Executives STI pro-rated for period of financial year worked On termination, how are unvested equity (LTI and Deferred STI) awards treated? use or resignation, any unvested securities or rights lapse.
+In other circumstanhis discretion is applied as outlined below. nces, the Board has the discretion to adjust the Death or Total and Permanent Disablement Full vesting of any unvested equity awards.
+For termination other than for cause or resignation For unvested Deferred STI, full vesting on 30 June in the financial year of termination.
 For LTI, full vesting of LTI awards whose performance period ends in year of termination subject to exceeding applicable performance hurdles.
 Other unvested LTI awards forfeited.